INSIGHTS ON WEARABLES

 Fitness watches (good comfort, good battery life, limited performance)

-Fitness watches are generally slim and light, with a simple user interface, and their functionalities are mostly oriented on tracking fitness and lifestyle data.
+Fitness watches are generally slim and light, with a simple user interface.
+Their functionalities are mostly oriented on tracking fitness and lifestyle data.

 They typically offer a good battery life (a few days to a week) and are comfortable to wear, however they lack advanced features that top smartwatches offer.